 - Many bartenders and consumers agree that fresh-squeezed juice simply tastes better (think of juice you’ve gotten at a farmers market vs bottles juice you’ve bought at a store).

 - Untreated juices spoil more quickly.

 Basically, when you take fresh fruit and squeeze it into untreated, raw juice, this is unpasteurized juice.
 Think “fresh-squeezed.”
 And since there are numerous health benefits of juice that is fresh– and it doesn’t contain the same bad bacteria that milk products do– food safety is not as much a concern when working with juice, and the benefits of pasteurization don’t necessarily add up.

 For our purposes today, though, I really wanted to compare the acidity and sugar content of juices side-by-side.
 With craft cocktails, taste is super important.
 So let’s compare!

 I used fresh-squeezed lime juice and a store-bought version to compare.

 - Refractometer for sugar levels

 The pH meter measured a .23 difference between the pH of pasteurized lime juice and fresh lime juice, with fresh lime juice being more acidic.
 So along with having extra vitamins, the fresh version also retains more acid.

 This is the test that really matters for our guests.
 How do they compare in cocktails?

-The pasteurized lime juice Margarita was much sweeter than the fresh lime juice Margarita, even though I used the same exact recipe.
+The margarita containing pasteurized lime juice was much sweeter than the fresh lime juice margarita, even though I used the same exact recipe.
 The fact that the pasteurized lime juice contained less acid may be the reason for this.